Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 ### Features that have been implemented

-- Responsive on all devices:
-  - The site has a mobile-first design using the Materialize framework
+- Responsive on all devices with a mobile-first design using the Materialize framework
-  - Media queries **will** be added for tablet, laptop and desktop devices

-- Easy to use navigation bar that links to different pages:
-  - This is located at the top of all pages in the site
-  - There is a collapsible side navigation menu on mobile devices which can be accessed by clicking the menu bar icon located at the top right or by swiping from the right side of the screen
+- Easy to use navigation bar located at the top of every page with a collapsible side navigation menu on mobile devices
-  - When a user isn't logged in to their account, the following links will display on the navigation bar:
-    - Home, Dictionary, Login, Sign Up, Contact Us
-  - When a user is logged in to their account, the following links will display on the navigation bar:
-    - Home, Dictionary, Profile, Log Out, Contact Us

-- Home page with different sections:
-  - An about section explaining the purpose of the site with a link to the dictionary
+- Home page that explains the main purpose of the site
-  - A section with button links to the login page and the sign up page

-- Dictionary page
+- Dictionary page with a material collapsible component, a search function and a sort function

+- Add, Edit and Delete word functionality

+- Login, Log Out and Sign Up functionality

-  - Features a collapsible Materialize accordion that displays all the words from the dictionary
+- Profile page that displays words the user has added to the dictionary
-  - When a word in the accordion is clicked, the word definition and an example is displayed

-- Sign up page:
-  - Features an easy to use form that requires first time visitors to enter their name, a username and a password to create an account
-  - Also features a button link to the login page to allow users to sign in to their account if they already have one

-- Login page:
-  - Features an easy to use form that requires the user to enter their username and password to login in to their account
-  - Also features a button link to the sign up page to allow first time visitors to create an account if they don't already have one

-- Contact us page:
-  - Features an easy to use form to allow first time visitors or users to contact the site owner to provide feedback or ask any questions
+- Contact us page with an easy to use form to contact the site owner

-- Footer with social links:
+- A footer located on every page with links to social media accounts, the contact us form and various Northern Ireland visitor websites

+- A custom 404 error page

-  - This is located on all pages in the site
+- Various images of popular landmarks and visitor attractions in Northern Ireland used throughout the site
-  - Features links to Facebook, Instagram and Twitter
-  - Also features an email link to the contact us page

 ### Features left to be implemented

-- Media Queries for tablet, laptop and desktop devices

-- Dictionary
-  - Filter system
-    - Sort Alphabetically
-    - Search for a word
-  - Voting System
+- Dictionary/Profile

-- Profile Page
+  - Voting/Rating Feature
-  - Submissions (with options to edit or delete)
+  - Add to Favorites Feature

-  - Favorites (add this later and replace with voting system?)
+- Videos or Audio clips on word pronunciation

 - Contact Page
-  - Functioning Email Form
+  - **Functioning Email Form with Flask Mail or EmailJS**

-- 404 Error Page

-- 500 Error Page (necessary?)

 [Contents](#contents)